awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 {
     "TempResourcesDirOnDevice": "/path/to/temp/folder",
     "InstallationDirRootOnDevice": "/path/to/installation/folder",
-    "GreengrassNucleusZip": "/path/to/aws.greengrass.nucleus.zip",
+    "GreengrassNucleusZip": "/path/to/aws.greengrass.nucleus.zip"
-    "GreengrassNucleusVersion": "nucleus-version",
-    "GreengrassCliVersion": "cli-version"
 }
 ```

-All fields that contain values are required as described here:
+All properties that contain values are required as described here:

 `TempResourcesDirOnDevice`
 The full path to a temporary folder on the device under test in which to store test artifacts\.
 Make sure that sudo permissions are not required to write to this directory\.